Romy London

 Learning how to tell if an onion is bad is a skill every home cook should have!

-By checking for signs of spoilage, practicing proper storage - and knowing when to toss an onion, you can ensure that your onions stay fresh and flavorful for as long as possible!
+And by checking for signs of spoilage, practicing proper storage and knowing when to toss an onion, you can ensure that your onions stay fresh and flavorful for as long as possible.

 Got any onion tips or storage hacks?
 Let me know - I’d love to hear them!